Lennholm/Timeless/README.md

 ##### `.year();` #####

-Returns an integer representing the year of the date.
+Returns an integer representing the year in the date.

 ##### `.monthOfYEar();` #####

-Returns an integer representing the month of the year with base 1.
+Returns an integer representing the month of the year in the date with base 1.
 E.g. `new Timeless().monthOfYear() == 2` means the month of the instance is February.

 ##### `.dayOfMonth();` #####

-Returns an integer representing the day of the month.
+Returns an integer representing the day of the month in the date.

 ##### `.dayOfYear();` #####

-Returns an integer representing the day of the year.
+Returns an integer representing the day of the year in the date.

 ##### `.dayOfWeek();` #####

-Returns an integer representing the day of the week where 1 represents Monday and 7 represents Sunday.
+Returns an integer representing the day of the week in the date where 1 represents Monday and 7 represents Sunday.

 ##### `.weekOfYear();` #####

-Returns the week no. of the date.
+Returns the week no. of the year in the date.

 ##### `.millis();`, `.milliseconds();` #####